jdliechty/jdliechty.github.io/README.md

-# Phase 1:
+## Phase 1:

 I wanted to get a website up-and-running on GitHub with Jekyll using Jekyll's Minima theme but with a few adjustments:  Shorter blog-like posts would appear in a separate page (not on the landing page) and there would be separate pages for coding projects and longer documents (each with their own entry in the menus).
+Below is a very brief outline of the steps taken to do that.

-Started with new, empty repository jdliechty.github.io on GitHub and using Jekyll is installed via homebrew on local computer (running OS X).
+Started with new, empty repository `<your-github-handle>.github.io` on GitHub and using Jekyll is installed via homebrew on local computer (running OS X).

 Then in directory for webpage on local computer.